michael-franke/blog/_posts/2023-12-10-LLM-forms-of-life.md

 But how do we know that the SOTA LLMs cannot do any of this?
 They are probably able to produce fluent language suggesting that they reason about social commitments and relationships.
 And any kind of non-linguistic action we would require the LLM to show as part of a language game is, well, simply unfair.
-That ChatGPT cannot clap its hands when I ask it to is not something that we should hold against it.
+That ChatGPT cannot give me five apples with unicorn stickers when I want it to play shop-keeper and customer, is not something that we should hold against it.

 This leaves us in a conundrum.
-We claim that LLMs are lacking something, the ability to engage adequately in language-based interaction, but they are probably able to produce language about these practices and we cannot require them to take worldly actions to follow up on their promises.
+We claim that LLMs are lacking something, the ability to engage adequately in language-based interaction, but they are probably able to produce language *about* these practices and we cannot require them to take worldly actions to follow up on their promises.

 But maybe there is a way.
-To come back to early Wittgenstein, maybe we need to seek the edge-cases of the effable, the border between the linguistic and the non-linguistic act.
+To go back to early Wittgenstein, in particular the idea in the Tractatus that the limits of thought and language show in the edge cases of meaningfulness (tautologies and contradictories, *showing* but not *expressing* the logical structure or representations), maybe we need to seek the edge-cases of the effable, the border between the linguistic and the non-linguistic act, in order to show that LLMs fail to properly act non-linguistically where, in principle, they could have.
 This borderline action, clearly, is saying nothing.
 It&rsquo;s linguistic and it&rsquo;s not.
 Obviously.

-So, the ultimate test is whether an LLM can do that in the appropriate moment in a simple language game, such as a request.
+So, the ultimate test is whether an LLM can play this move &ldquo;silence&rdquo; at the appropriate moment in a simple language game, such as a request, which should be totally compatible with its role as helpful assistant.
 But, unfortunately:

 ![img](/mfpics/ChatGPT-STFU.png)